-The California Legislature Must Protect the Public by Allowing Background Checks for Employers and Landlords
+The California Legislature Must Protect the Public by Allowing Background Checks for Employers, Nonprofits, and Landlords

 On May 26, 2021, the California Court of Appeals, 4th A.D.
 (Riverside County), issued a ruling in the case of All of Us or None of Us v.
 Hamrick that removes significant identifiers, including date of birth and driver’s license number, from criminal records.
 This ruling creates significant barriers to the criminal background check process, making it difficult – if not impossible – for employers and housing providers to protect the public by conducting criminal background checks.